yuhanlyu/experimental/util/array/README.md

 # A collection of utility functions for manipulating arrays.
-* rotate: rotate the array circularly.
+* rotate: rotate an array circularly.
 * sum: accumulate the values in an array.